 An important part of this business is that everyone has to be happy ... our Partners, our owners and of course our customers.
 Nobody will ever be "stuck" with WeatherWool.
 If you're not happy, or if you just need the cash, get a refund.
 We don't fret small stuff.

 Lastly, and maybe most importantly, we are all -- particularly me -- "into" this.
 I was born in 1954, so "I've been 19" for a looooong time.
 I've been really lucky to have a work-history going back more than 50 years.
 Some jobs were very physical, sometimes even a little dangerous and quite unhealthy.
 Since 1977, when a school-friend got me a shot as a part-time figure-clerk at Institutional Investor/EuroMoney (Madison Avenue!), I've been white-collar.
-And I've been super-lucky to have worked at some of the world's most-respected companies ... pre-divestiture AT&T, Bell Labs, IBM, Citi, Morgan Stanley Institutional Equities ... and most recently Bob Krause and I had our own company doing diligence work on about 1000 hedge funds.
-All of this work was wonderful, and the people I worked with were fantastic.
+And I've been super-lucky -- largely as a result of being from the NYC suburbs -- to have worked at some of the world's most-respected companies, including pre-divestiture AT&T, Bell Labs, IBM, Citi and the original institutional Morgan Stanley.
+Most recently Bob Krause and I had our own company doing diligence on about 1000 hedge funds.
+All of this work was wonderful, and the people were fantastic.
 BUT all of this work was WORK, not passion.
 We have a passion for WeatherWool, and our crazy-extreme goal of "the best there has ever been" means WeatherWool affords a measure of personal fulfillment that had never before existed in my work.

-Thanks for your interest --- Ralph, Debby, Alex, Denali
+Thanks for your interest --- Ralph (and Debby, Alex, Denali)